 Ways to deposit money

 You’ll also want to look into the options available for depositing money in your account.
-Some financial institutions offer convenient smartphone apps, while others may require deposits to be in the form of a check.
+Some financial institutions offer convenient mobile apps, while others may require deposits to be in the form of a check.

 If the high-yield account you’re considering is not with your primary bank, make sure that the option for bank-to-bank transfers is available.

 Lastly, you should find out how frequently the interest you earn from your account will be compounded.
 An account in which interest is compounded daily will allow your savings to grow faster than an account where interest is compounded yearly; the more often interest is added to your balance, the more growth you’ll see in your savings.

 No matter how much money you have available for savings at the moment, opening a high-yield savings account is a wise decision.